Syn-Nine/gar-lang/DEVLOG.md

 ## T+3h: Scope
 This project is for [Langjam Gamejam 2025](https://langjamgamejam.com/) where you program a custom language and make a game in that language in 7 days.
 Due to work/school commitments I started the weekend before and am logging my hours here to keep with the spirit of the jam.
+I'm also planning to create branches at hour milestones to keep track of what the code looked like along the way.

 First things first, I need to come up with a plan of attack, primarily high level scoping decisions that have large impact on success and schedule.